deepgram-devs/deepgram-cli-legacy/README.md

 ## `deepgram keys [PROJECT]`

-Retrieve all API keys for a given project
+Retrieve all API keys for a given Deepgram Project.

 ```
 USAGE